 Groups for whom horticultural enrichment has proven beneficial include people who are physically disabled, mentally ill, developmentally disabled, elderly, substance abusers, public offenders and socially disadvantaged.
 We provide consultative services to all of these.
 For more information, call Pasha Ellis 732-431-1591.

 The Master Gardeners sponsor a variety of events throughout the year.
-These events include a series of lectures on environmentally responsible home gardening, a Spring Garden Day plant sale (second weekend in May), and an award winning insect festival in September.
+These events include a series of lectures on environmentally responsible home gardening, a Spring Garden Day plant sale (third weekend in May), and an award winning insect festival in September.
 Most events are held at the Cooperative Extension Office.